 What’s in your coat closet?
-Aside from the obvious (coats!), there’s probably a lot.
+Aside from the obvious (coats), probably a lot.
 Coat closets are one of those places that collect household items that may not have other obvious homes.
-No two coat closets match, and that’s to be expected.
-But regardless of what you keep in there, there are certain tips and tricks to help you maximize and organize your space.
+No two coat closets are the same, but regardless of what you keep in there, there are certain tips and tricks to help you maximize and organize your space.
 Let’s talk about coat closet organization, shall we?

 The Problem with Coat Closets

-I have a bone to pick with home builders… well, I have a few, but the one I’m talking about today is the single 6′ tall shelf/rod that builders seem to think is sufficient in closets.
-The organizer in me SCREAMS when I see the lack of storage and wasted space in SO MANY HOMES.
+I have a bone to pick with home builders… well, I have a few, but the one I’m talking about today is the single 5′ tall shelf/rod that builders seem to think is sufficient in coat closets.
+One rod in a coat closet is not sufficient.

 Luckily, there are a few things you can do to get more bang for your coat closet buck.
 The first step is ALWAYS purging excess, then we’ll talk about ways you can increase storage in your coat closet.